 At the specified nodes, the indication form of this primitive is issued to the Node Controller which may invoke the specified Application Protocol Entities.
 For each listed Application Protocol Entity, this indication indicates the desire to create a new Application Protocol Entity with the Session Key as specified in the request which would then enroll actively into the conference, becoming part of the corresponding Application Protocol Session.
 Alternatively, if an inactive Application Protocol Entity already exists at a destination node with the identical Session Key, receipt of this indication indicates the desire to make that Application Protocol Entity re-enroll in the active state.
-If an Application Protocol Entity estate, this indication may be ignored.
+If an Application Protocol Entity exists at a destination node with the identical Session Key which is already in the active state, this indication may be ignored.
 Table 7-32 shows the parameters and types of this primitive.
 Figure 7-22 shows the sequence of events when using this primitive.
 Note that Application Protocol Entities can only be invoked at Conventional and Counted nodes.
 Also, a GCC-Application-Invoke can only be initiated from a Conventional node.
 A Conventional node should have already created the session passed in the Invoke request before a Counted node is invoked.